vashman/web_meda/README.md

 ```
 Figure 1.0: Site Relation diagram

-The diagram illistraties the major pages and the navigation routes between
+The diagram illustrates the major pages and the navigation routes between
 the pages.
-Note the Media pages are sub-pages of home and thus inhert the
+Note the Media pages are sub-pages of home and thus inherit the
 navigation of the home page.

-Note: The media pages themsevels may have additonal organize schems the
+Note: The media pages themselves may have additional organize scheme the
 user may use to navigate the site.

 Page Layout
 ==========================================================================
-This section will list pesudo code showing the basic structure of the
+This section will list pseudo-code showing the basic structure of the
-differnt pages.
+different pages.
 The pages represent single topics and navigation points in
 the site.

 Landing